Leland Vittert

 Leland Holt Vittert (born August 31, 1982) is an American journalist who is the anchor and national correspondent for NewsNation.
 He worked for Fox News from 2010 to 2021, initially as a foreign correspondent based in Jerusalem and later as a news presenter.
 He was a substitute host on Fox & Friends, America's Newsroom, and Happening Now.

 Early life and education

-Vittert was born on August 31, 1982 in Illinois.
+Vittert was born on August 31, 1982, in St. Louis, Missouri at Barnes Hospital.
 Vittert earned a Bachelor of Arts from the Medill School of Journalism at Northwestern University, where he joined Theta Chi.
 He also completed The General Course, a one-year study abroad program at the London School of Economics.

+In September 2025, Vittert published a memoir, Born Lucky, revealing publicly that he is autistic.
+His father taught him to navigate his life despite his long-secret autism.